offensive-vk/reactjs-quiz-app/contributing.md

 - [ ] Quiz JSON file follows the correct format
 - [ ] Minimum 10 questions included
-- [ ] All questions have 4 options
+- [ ] All questions have 4 choices
 - [ ] Correct answers are properly indexed
 - [ ] Icon is properly hosted and accessible
 - [ ] Quiz type added to `Start.jsx`